panemu/ngx-panemu-table/projects/demo/src/app/doc/installation/index.md

 }
 ```

-Replace the content of `app.component.html` with this code:
+Delete the content of `app.component.html` replace it with this template:

 ```html name="app.component.ts"
 <div style="height: 90vh; display: flex; flex-direction: column;">